Course Descriptions

 Jazz Ensemble[edit]

-1 credit/year.
-Zero period
+1 credit/year, zero period

 Jazz Ensemble musicians come together to learn and play as a collaborative ensemble.
 Students will mostly play as one whole unit (big band); however, they will be given opportunities to work in smaller groups called combos.
 Learning jazz is like learning a new language, therefore listening is a critical component for all students.
 Weekly listening to jazz musicians is a requirement and suggested artists are available for students who have no reference point for their instrument.
 Students will be taught a systematic approach to improvisation and soloing in class through theory and application.
 They will learn how to effectively communicate in the language of jazz, be it through interpretation or improvisation, ultimately learning how God has created us in his image as creative beings.
 There is a ¥20,000/year fee for this ensemble.